-The really botched up adjustment is the Clarity slider.
+The botched-up adjustment is the Clarity slider.
 They must have tried to minimize or even eliminate the halos and they succeeded in that.
 However, moving the clarity slider a little more than 20-30 (out of 100) on most images results in major tonal and structural changes.
-Totally unacceptable to me.
+Unacceptable to me.
 That slider now has a much lower usable range.
 I hope someone takes notice of this and affects the much-needed change.
 In its current state, the slider can easily create what is (erroneously) called “The HDR Look”, and what should appropriately be called “The Grunge Look”.

-The sharpening function in both Camera RAW and also in Photoshop proper has been improved considerably.
+The sharpening function, in both Camera RAW and Photoshop proper, has been improved considerably.
 With the use of selective adjustment tools in the Camera RAW, like the Gradient and Brush tools, sharpness can selectively be applied in the RAW conversion state to chosen areas, as well as noise reduction.
-These are very good and important improvements.
+These are good and important improvements.

 Along similar lines to sharpening improvements, the chromatic aberration removal in Lens Correction works extremely well.
 So good in fact that there is no slider associated with it.
 Click the checkbox and watch the color fringes disappear.
-In some extreme cases, you may need to use “Defringe” option in the manual lens correction panel.
+In some extreme cases, you may need to use the “Defringe” option in the manual lens correction panel.

-The Camera RAW module, 18.104.22.1688 does not support very new cameras.
+The Camera RAW module 126.96.36.1998 does not support very new cameras.
 I know this for a fact since it does not recognize my new Canon G1 X RAW format.
-That is not a major problem since Lightroom 4 works with that with no problem.
-The inconvenient part is that I cannot pass a G1 X file from Lightroom to Photoshop CS6 before converting it to TIFF file.
-I am sure as the product is finally released the RAW conversion engines will be synchronized between these products.
+That is not a major problem since Lightroom 4 handles that with no problem.
+The inconvenient part is that I cannot pass a G1 X file from Lightroom to Photoshop CS6 before converting it to a TIFF file.
+I am sure as the product is finally released, the RAW conversion engines will be synchronized between these products.

 Print Workflow and Interface